rbind/deleeuw/content/publication/smith.md

 +++
-abstract = "George and Elizabeth Smith obtained on the Military Donation Claim of Henry Walsh in 1870.
+abstract = "George and Elizabeth Smith obtained the Military Donation Claim of Henry Walsh in 1870.
 They sold all their land in the same year, and moved to Pacific County, Washington." authors = ["Jan de Leeuw"] date = "2018-04-10" publication = "HIS"